ibm-cloud-docs/appid/profiles.md

 1. Be sure that you have a valid access token with an `openid` scope.
 You can verify that your token is valid by using the `/introspect` endpoint.

 2. Make a request to the [`/userinfo` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization_Server_V4/userInfo){: external}.
-If new tokens are not explicitly passed to the SDK, {{site.data.keyword.appid_short_notm}} uses the last received tokens to retreieve and validate the response.
+If new tokens are not explicitly passed to the SDK, {{site.data.keyword.appid_short_notm}} uses the last received tokens to retrieve and validate the response.
 Passing an identity token is optional, but passed is used to validate the response.

   ```sh